The territory

 Sulcis Iglesiente is a geographical area located in the extreme south-west of the Sardinia and famous for its ancient origins and traditions.
 Already inhabited 5,000 years ago, the area was privileged above all by the Phoenicians and the Carthaginians who were the first to discover the rich mineral deposits present in the subsoil and began to exploit them.

-Largely abandoned in the following centuries, these deposits now constitute a significant testimony of industrial archeology, so much so that they have been included in the
+Largely abandoned in the following centuries, these deposits now constitute a significant testimony of industrial archeology, so much so that they have been included in the Tentative List UNESCO.

 As the name itself says, Sulcis Iglesiente includes the territory of Sulcis and that of Iglesiente: the first takes its name from the ancient Punic city of Sulcis, today Sant'Antioco; the second is named after Iglesias, its capital and main city.